memopemo/BlockDupeGame/README.md

 ## Sticky Duplicates
 This allows the player to create dead duplicates (meaning they will never be alive) and throw them with the "Speed Throw" powerup to stick them to walls as platforms.

+## Grapple Dupes
+This allows the player to make a rope of clones that attach to grapple blocks.
+The length is determined by the number of clones the player can make, and by default goes straight up, but can be aimed diagonally.

 ## More???
 Im not sure what other powers there can be.
 They must be both helpful to explore or keys to be used with obstacles, and be used for puzzle solving.